dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 Definitely!
 Add the *My Daily Dad Joke* widget to your home screen so you never miss a laugh.
 Just long-press your home screen, tap the `+`, and search for our widget.

 ---

+### ⏰ Can I schedule when I get the joke?
+Yes!
+Head to the Settings tab in the app to pick a time that works best for you.
+You’ll get your daily dad joke like clockwork.

+---

 ### 📤 Can I share jokes with friends?
 Absolutely!
 You can share your favorite dad jokes via text, social media, or any app that supports sharing.